 Hazardous cargo spills

 Hazardous cargo spills are often larger and create more problems.
-Depending on the contents of the vehicle and the nature of the accident, hazardous cargo spills may require more immediate attention.
+Depending on the contents of the vehicle and the nature of the accident, hazardous cargo spills may require the immediate attention of roadside spill cleanup services.

 Department of Transportation (DOT) Hazard Classes